kousikaganesan/covid-19-tracker/README.md

 </p>

 <p align="center">
     A real time application to track the COVID-19 cases around the world.
-It helps the public to keep track of the latest news development about the COVID-19 alongside collecting data for further analysis.
+It helps the public to keep track of the latest informatiom about the COVID-19 alongside collecting data for further analysis.
 </p>

 <p align="center">